Keiran-Bennett/UserManagment/KB_README.md

 1)	Go to sql server and create a brand new database
 2)	Deploy the dacpack to the newly created sql server database
 3)	Go to the serviceCollectionExtension on the data project and insert the connection string into the usesqlserver brackets

+## Project Startup
+For running this project, I have selected both the .web and .blazor applications as start up projects